 Legionella risk analysis for swimming pools

-Do you operate a swimming pool?
-You must prevent the formation of Legionella bacteria, which causes Legionnaires’ disease, in your facility.
+Do you operate a public swimming pool?
+You must ensure your visitors are not at risk of catching Legionnaires’ disease.
 You must perform a risk analysis and have a Legionella management plan.

 Find out more or arrange now